csombok/autonomous/README.md

 # Run game in command line mode

-You can run the application in CLI mode by passing CLI option as follows.
+You can run the application in CLI mode and customization is available by passing CLI option as follows:

 ## CLI parameters

 * *-timeAcceleration*: time acceleration to speed up testing
 * *-traffic*: traffic intensity (values: 0.1f - 1.0f defalt: 0.5f)
 * *-length*: course length (default: 1000f)
+* *-tournament*: tournament mode multiple rounds in one run
-* *-tournamen*: tournament mode
+* *-rounds*: number of rounds in tournament mode

 ## Tournament mode